abhimishra91/insight/README.md

 1. Fine Tune a transformer model for specific task.
 You can leverage the [transformers-tutorials](https://github.com/abhimishra91/transformers-tutorials)

-2. Savve the model files, tokenizer files and also create a network.py script if using a customized training network.
+2. Save the model files, tokenizer files and also create a `network.py` script if using a customized training network.

 3. Create a directory within the NLP task with `directory_name` as the `model name` and save all the files in this directory.

 4. Update the `config.json` with the model details and dataset details.

 5. Update the `<service>pro.py` with the correct imports and conditions where the model is imported.
 For example for a new Bert model in Classification Task, do the following:
-    * Create a new directory in `classification`.
+    * Create a new directory in `classification/app/api/`.
 Directory name `bert`.
     * Update `config.json` with following:
         ```
         "classification": {